Aravindray/Notes/How-to-do-it.md

 ### How to run psql in terminal on windows 11 with docker container?

 `docker exec -it blog_db psql -U blog`

+### How to Install Redis using docker?

+1. Use this cmd to install the latest version of redis in your pc `$> docker pull redis`
+2. Then you need to start the container with `$> docker run -it --rn --name redis -p 6379:6379 redis`
+3. While the server is running, open the another terminal window and to start the redis client use this cmd `$> docker exec -it redis sh` to initialize
+4. Then you will see the **#** hash symbol, start the redis client with `# redis-cli` then you will see the redis client shell prompt, like this `127.0.0.1:6379>`, you can start executing the redis commands directly from the shell.
+5. user `exit` to quit the redis client terminal.

 ## JavaScript